iDynamics: A Configurable Emulation Framework for Evaluating Microservice Scheduling Policies under Controllable Cloud-Edge Dynamics: Graph Dynamics Analyzer

-Considering the characteristics of microservice call-graphs described in \textbf{Section \S~\ref{subsec:motivation} Motivation}, the \textit{Graph Dynamics Analyzer} is designed primarily to analyze topology dynamics (variations in triggered call-graphs) and traffic dynamics (imbalanced traffic distribution) of microservice applications deployed in the cloud-edge continuum.
-To effectively model these dynamic call-graph structures and traffic distributions, we leverage a service mesh to implement the UM-DM Traffic Profiler and Call-graph Builder as core modules within the \textit{Graph Dynamics Analyzer}, as shown in Figure ~\ref{fig:iDynamics_framework}.
+Considering the characteristics of microservice call graphs described in Section~\ref{sec:Motivation}, the \textit{Graph Dynamics Analyzer} is designed to analyze (i) topology dynamics, i.e., variations in triggered call graphs, and (ii) traffic dynamics, i.e., imbalanced traffic distribution, of microservice applications deployed in the cloud--edge continuum.
+To capture these dynamics, \texttt{iDynamics} leverages a service mesh and implements two core modules: the \textit{UM--DM Traffic Profiler} and the \textit{Call-graph Builder}, as illustrated in Figure~\ref{fig:iDynamics_framework}.